 The themes of our research program are embedded in the following research groups:

-- Cardiovascular Imaging Research Group (director: Prof. dr. A. de Roos)
+- Cardiovascular Aspects of Radiology (director: Prof. dr. A. de Roos)

-- Neuroimaging Research Group (director: Prof. dr. M.A. van Buchem)
+- Neuro-imaging Research (director: Prof. dr. M.A. van Buchem)